qiboteam/qibo/doc/source/api-reference/qibo.rst

 This specialised backend in ``qibo`` supports the fast simulation of Hamming-weight-preserving circuits.
-Given a quantum state that only contains non-zero amplitudes associated with computational basis states of Hamming weight :math:`k`, the :class:`qibo.backends.hamming_weight.HammingWeightBackend` a compressed representation of quantum states that is restricted to the subspace of with fixed Hamming weight :math:`k`.
+Given a quantum state that only contains non-zero amplitudes associated with computational basis states of Hamming weight :math:`k`, the :class:`qibo.backends.hamming_weight.HammingWeightBackend` works with a compressed representation of quantum states that is restricted to the subspace with fixed Hamming weight :math:`k`.
 The dimension of this subspace is :math:`d = \binom{n}{k}`,
 where :math:`n` is the total number of qubits.